All Things Shipping

 Common Types of Accessorial Charges When Shipping Parcels

 Even though accessorial charges increase the cost of shipping, it enables entrepreneurs like you to make a positive impact on the customer experience.
 That’s because these value-added services make it possible to ship packages exactly the way your customer desires.
+For example, an added fee is often imposed for residential deliveries due to the extra labor and time required by carriers.
+Delivering to a residential area can present unique challenges and may lead to higher charges compared to commercial locations.

 Let’s take a look at the most common types of accessorial charges and when they apply.